 - You agree not to drive with any alcohol in your system.

-This last one is very important.
-Normally, a person can drive in California with alcohol in their system as long as it’s less than .08% blood alcohol concentration.
+Usually, a person can drive in California with alcohol in their system as long as it’s less than 0.08% blood alcohol concentration.
 Many adults can drink one or even two drinks and still potentially be under that limit.

 This limit no longer applies to you.
-If you are pulled over with any measurable amount of alcohol in your system, it’s a probation violation.

-In practice, “measurable” means anything over .04%.
+If the police find you driving with any measurable amount of alcohol in your system, it’s a probation violation.
+In practice, “measurable” means anything over 0.04%.
 Most adults will be over the limit after a single beer.

 California’s Alternative Sentencing Probation